etrommer/etrommer.github.io/_posts/2020-01-04-projects-portfolio-jekyll-hydeout-github-pages.md

 sidebar_home_link:  true
 ```

 Make sure to remove the line `baseurl: '/hydeout'` if you are running on Github Pages, as otherwise your HTML paths will not be generated correctly.
+You might have noticed that the `social-network-links` section is not present in the original config.
+It contains the links to my social network profiles, with which the icons in the sidebar are generated.
+I'll describe below how to add them to the layout.

 ## CSS